in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 Explanations of Various Quaker Practices

 There are lots of references to a variety of these corporate Friends' testimonies that might not be familiar to some readers.
 In the first years of the rise of Quakerism, the issue of oaths was particularly conspicuous.
 Friends understood that Christ called upon them to be not only filled with Truth, but to speak only the truth.
 An oath was seen as an invitation to speak less than truthfully when not under oath.
 Since they felt obligated to speak only the truth at all times, they felt taking an oath was unnecessary.
 They justified their refusal to take an oath by pointing to the clear instruction of Jesus in Matthew 5:34 to "swear not at all", echoed in James 5:12.
+Friends were troubled by people who swore allegiance to the king, then to the Commonwealth, to the Lord Protector, and after the Restoration to the king again.
 Since the British legal system was predicated on oaths, refusing to swear meant that Friends could not participate in the usual civil legalities like juries, settling estates, participating in lawsuits, or serving in public office.
 I have described some other corporate Friends' practices at appropriate points in the biographical sketches of individuals.

 Tithes were a major religious, economic, and political issue, especially in the seventeenth century.
 Friends and others resented having to pay a tenth of their produce to maintain a government-established church that gave them no spiritual nourishment.
 If the local priest or minister was particularly vindictive, Friends could be jailed for long periods for refusing to pay small sums.
 In the sixteenth century, after Henry VIII had broken with Rome, abolished the monasteries, and gave or sold former church properties to his favorites or to wealthy laypersons, the tithes connected to those properties continued to be collected but now tended to support the lifestyles of younger gentry sons or tithe farmers rather than the church.
 Tithe farmers made a living collecting tithes from those who happened to live within a parish where the right to collect those tithes had been impropriated, or sold to the tithe farmer.
 In addition wealthy people tended to find ways to avoid paying tithes while poor folks had them forcibly seized.
 From the mid seventeenth century on Friends refused to pay and consistently had their goods distrained, often at many times the value of the tithe owed.
 Even after the Act of Toleration tithes continued to be collected, so Friends continued to suffer.

-Hat honor was a third major testimony of Friends that often incurred a violent reaction from judges, fathers, and those assuming themselves superior to the Friend with his hat firmly on his head.
+Hat honor was a third major testimony of Friends that often incurred a violent reaction from judges, fathers, and those assuming themselves superior to the Friend who stood there with his hat firmly on his head.
 Friends understood their refusal to doff their hat to a social superior, or to engage in the elaborate bowing and scraping etiquette demanded in the mid seventeenth century, was in response to a command from God.
-It was often seen, however, as a direct challenge to law and order, undermining the very foundation of the hierarchical and patriarchal society of the European world.
+It was also--and was seen as such--as a direct challenge to law and order, undermining the very foundation of the hierarchical and patriarchal society of the European world.
+Since Friends understood that the "Kingdom of Heaven" that Jesus spoke of so frequently was egalitarian, their refusal to participate in the reinforcement of social inequality was, indeed, a direct challenge to the status quo.

 Friends' marriages traditionally took place after the couple had announced their intentions to marry one another at a monthly meeting for women and for men, at which a small committee would be appointed (by the women's meeting for the prospective bride and by the men's meeting for the prospective groom).
 The committees would investigate to see if the person was clear of other marriages or engagements and had the permission of parents.
 The committees would report to the following monthly meeting, at which time the couple would again be present.
 If there was no impediment permission was granted for the couple to fulfill their intentions of marriage.
-At a meeting for worship the couple would rise and say their vows to one another.
-Usually there was vocal ministry and prayers offered.
-The couple signed the marriage certificate which was then read out loud and everyone present would sign as witnesses.
+At a subsequent meeting for worship the couple would rise and say their vows to one another.
+The couple then signed the marriage certificate that was a quasi-legal document stating what had just taken place, which was then read out loud and everyone present invited to sign as witnesses.
+This would be followed by silent worship out of which vocal ministry and prayers could be offered.
 Thus these marriage certificates indicate who attended the wedding, as well as usually providing the names of the parents of the couple and where they lived.

-J. William Frost, The Quaker Family in Colonial America: A Portrait of the Society of Friends (New York: St. MartinŐs Press, 1973) offers a compelling portrait of the importance of the family and meeting for sustaining Friends principles.
+Importance of Quaker Marriage for Friends: J. William Frost, The Quaker Family in Colonial America: A Portrait of the Society of Friends (New York: St. Martin's Press, 1973) offers a compelling portrait of the importance of the family and meeting for sustaining Friends principles.
 Even though in Pennsylvania there was no established church, and over the years elsewhere the issue with an established church faded, Friends still felt the tradition was terribly important.
 If a young couple did not come to the meeting and ask to be married under its care, if they married with a priest or pastor of another church, or if they married a non-Friend, they would be "dealt with" or disciplined.
 That means they either acknowledged and condemned their action in going against Friends' principles at which point they would be accepted once more, or they were eventually disowned.
-The latter was not like Amish shunning.
-They were still allowed to attend worship and be part of the Quaker community but they could not be acknowledged as a member because they did not exhibit the behavior expected of Friends by Friends.
+The latter was not like Amish shunning; it was an acknowledgment that they were not in unity with Friends.
+They were still allowed to attend worship and be part of the Quaker community but they could not be acknowledged as a member or attend meetings for business because they did not exhibit the behavior expected of Friends by Friends.
 They did not uphold part of Friends' witness.
+At that point they no longer appear in Friends' records.
+However, if at any time they acknowledged and condemned their behavior and tried to behave once again in unity with Friends, if their statement was deemed sincere they would be once again an integral part of the meeting.

 Sources and Documentation